wa-gtj/OpenWRT-DMZ/README.md

 # OpenWRT-DMZ
 This How to will show you how to set up a DMZ on an OpenWRT router.

 OpenWRT is an open source router firmware, based on Linux, running on a variety of hardware, even wellknown proprietary hardware.
 But there are also opensource hardware options including the official "OpenWRT One".
 OpenWRT provides sophisticated router capabilities and, very important, firewall capabilities.
-In addition more software can be installed to pprovied ad-blocking and other functionality.
+In addition more software can be installed to provide ad-blocking and other functionality.
+OpenWRT can be managed using the ssh or the graphic user interface called LuCI, which is used in this guide.
 For more information, please visit https://www.openwrt.org.

-Personally, I run OpenWRT on an "AVM Fritz!Box 4040" a rather widely used brand in Germany.
+Personally, I run OpenWRT on an "AVM Fritz!Box 4040".
+AVM is a rather widely used brand for homenetwork routers in Germany.

 ## Goals
 A DMZ (Demilitarized Zone) is a subnetwork (physical or logical) that contains the hosts (server) that need to e exposed to an untrusted network (e.g the internet).

 Of course, you could put the server in your home network, but in case the server is compromised, an attacker could infiltrate the whole network from there.
 So this is not a good idea.